-The Conjuring 2, Don’t Breathe and The Shallows were just some of the successful horror movies from 2016, and the genre doesn’t look set to be slowing down anytime soon, here are the horror movies not to miss in 2017.
+The Conjuring 2, Don’t Breathe and The Shallows were just some of the successful horror movies from 2016, and the genre will hopefully continue its strong run into 2017 with these horror films not to miss.

 There’s a wide range of classic monster movies scheduled for this year, The Mummy, War for the Planet of the Apes, Alien: Covenant and Kong: Skull Island, and whilst they’re bound to draw big audiences, we’re saying these are more action movies than flat-out horror, so we haven’t included them in this round up.

-But there’s definitely plenty of horror to hide behind your hands for in the cinema this year, here’s the ones not to miss.
+But there’s definitely plenty of horrors to hide behind your hands for in the cinema this year, here are the ones not to miss.

 The Bye Bye Man